benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

-#### The Age of Omnicient Surveillance
+#### The Age of Omnicient Surveillance, Analysis and Profiling
-With people analytics, correlations are drawn and judgements are made about our behavior and social skills, and statistical correlates are used to score our intelligence, quality of work, and probabilities of success or failure for particular tasks.
+With people analytics, correlations are drawn and judgements are made about our behavior and social skills, and statistics are used to score our intelligence, quality of work, and probabilities of success or failure for particular tasks.
 However, in any form of real world analysis, finding correlations in data (big, disparate or otherwise) is only the _starting point_ of research, the process thereafter needs to establish the accuracy and validity of that data and whether correlations present a causal relationship or are merely coincidental.
-People analytics is being sold as a turn-key solution to recruitment and human resources and is being touted as a substitute for, rather than a supplement to, observation and analysis.
+People analytics is being sold as a turn-key solution to recruitment and human resources, and is being touted as a substitute for, rather than a supplement to, observation and analysis.
+What makes people analytics particularly repugnant is the vast amount of stalking and invasion of privacy it allows corporations to engage in and its apparent acceptance as a normal business practise.

 Even if we can solve the problems of causal mechanism, systematic bias, and accuracy, is this a world we want to live in anyway?
 What are the negative social effects and psychological impacts of reducing people to numbers calculated by an algorithm?
 Will people analytics result in a lack of employee diversity?
-Will constant surveillance stifle creativity and innovation leading to less serendipity?
+Will constant surveillance stifle creativity and innovation leading to less serendipitous discoveries?
+Are there cicumstances where a "score" compiled by a private entity rating the value of a person and onsold to interested parties be considered defamatory?
+How fairness and due process be articulated when correlations from a complex algorithm is the one keeping "score"?
 Am I negatively affecting my "score" by publishing this article?

-What makes people analytics particularly repugnant is the vast amount of stalking and invasion of privacy it allows corporations to engage in and its apparent acceptance as a normal business practise.

-People analytics cannot infer and does not provide insight and there could be real-life dire consequences for those who are seen to fall outside the average, the norm.

 The day will come where there will be an omni-present, ever churning array of algorithms watching and calculating the value of all employees, across all businesses, all of the time.
 What then?
 Keep your head down, do your work, follow the group, work is life.

-How can we feign fairness and due process when correlations from a complex algorithm is the one keeping "score"?

-... and in the same way that [Boston's street bump app falsely assumed n = all] so too do profiles produced by people analytics.
+In the same way that [Boston's street bump app falsely assumed n = all][ref] so too do profiles produced by people analytics.

-On the other hand, many times hiring managers are just looking for a reason to discard your resume to narrow down the talent pool.
+Hiring managers are just looking for a reason to discard your resume to narrow down the talent pool.
 Anything negative gets you tossed.
-They see this.
-Maybe it's a good sign, maybe it's a bad sign.
-Either way it's something out of the ordinary that will take more time to evaluate.
-Better just toss the resume.
-There's still another stack of 100 candidates to go through...

-According to its critics, Big Data is profiling on steroids, un- thinkably intrusive and eerily omniscient.
+According to its critics, Big Data is profiling on steroids, unthinkably intrusive and eerily omniscient.

-Although the content of this article is mostly concerned with those in the programming community with regards to people analytics, it brings into question the ethics and morality of big data, private commoditisation and trading of dossiers on citizens, privacy and ultimately democracy itself.
+Although the content of this article is mostly concerned with those in the programming community with regards to people analytics, it brings into question the ethics of big data, morality of private commoditisation and trading of dossiers on citizens, privacy and ultimately democracy itself.
 <br/>
 <br/>